samchutter02/samchutter02/README.md

 # About Me

 Hello!
-My name is **Sam Chutter**, and I’m currently based in the Tucson, AZ.
+My name is **Sam Chutter**, and I’m currently based in Tucson, AZ.

 I’m a full-stack web developer currently using the LEMP stack.